 It’s about 90 minutes away from Punta Cana, and it’s definitely worth a visit.
 The view is fantastic, the place is well taken care of, and it will be different than visiting another beach.

 Well, we used to recommend Saona & Catalina Islands.
-We still love them, but the number of tourists nowadays make some of the visits not so enjoyable.
-If you still want to see a beautiful place, head to either one of these islands and you’ll love the views.
+We still love them, but the number of tourists nowadays makes some of the visits not so enjoyable.
+If you still want to see a beautiful place, and you don’t mind the crowds, then head to either one of these islands and you’ll love the views.
 Catalina is better for diving, Saona is an easier excursion overall.